Handmade leather. When you read those words, what comes to mind?

 If you want to up your sewing game by working with leather, you’ll want to know all the characteristics of leather as well as all that’s required to work with leather.

 But can any sewing machine sew leather?
 Leather is difficult to work with, so it is best to use a sturdy, industrial sewing machine to sew it.
-You can manage to sew leather with most sewing machines, but you will want to be sure you use one with a strong motor and which allows you to control your working speed.
+You can sew leather with most sewing machines as long as you use one with a strong motor that allows you to control your working speed.